corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 newC.l.add("d")
 ```

-Thirdly, to preserve immutability of objects (a recommend design principle - Copy on Write semantics) then mutating the
+To preserve immutability of objects, mutate the
-contents of the class can be done by creating a new copy of the data class with the altered list passed (in this example)
-passed in as the Constructor parameter.
+contents of the class by creating a new copy of the data class with the altered list passed in as the Constructor parameter:

 ```kotlin
 data class C(val l : List<String>)